axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 		* <a name="^discern-appreciate"></a>Discernment and appreciation elevate their objects — however mundane or widespread — to preciousness.
 			* By discerning and appreciating fully for oneself, we untangle our taste from the vagaries of trends and history — setting our own standards for what is to be appreciated, regardless of preciousness or mundaneness.
 			* The abundance of riches in the modern world has desensitized us and led to a desacralization of goods, a loss of appreciation  — though expensive items are still prized as objects of prestige.
-	* Though a universally liked drug, sugar used to be rare and only picked up from the 15th century with slave-worked plantations in the New World (South America & Carribeans), with many Westerners emigrating to take advantage of the boon.
+	* Though a universally liked drug, sugar used to be rare and only picked up from the 15th century with slave-worked plantations in the New World (South America & Caribbeans), with many Westerners emigrating to take advantage of the boon.
 	* Barley was the common grain in Greece, as wheat was harder to cultivate in dry soils (and was thus reserved only for festive days) (× [once precious, now common]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^once-precious-now-common))
 * **As in time, so in space.** Just like different things get valued at different times, different things get valued in different places — and at the different scales (× Communities; chosen family; people)
 	* In China, silver was worth its weight in gold (and then some).
 The Chinese didn't think much of gold and were more fond of silver.